-Each pet adopted from the Home goes to their new home with five weeks’ free insurance cover from our partners at Agria Pet Insurance.
+Each pet adopted from the Home goes to their new home with four weeks’ free insurance cover from our partners at Petplan pet insurance.
 At the end of this period, you can choose to continue this cover or investigate alternative options for your new pet.

 After you rehome a dog or cat from us, we are always here to help with any concerns you may have.
 Please contact us with any health issues in the first seven days, but you can call us at any time for support on caring for your new companion.

 To prepare your home for a new pet, you will need:

 A new pet will take some time to settle in to a new home.
 In some cases, this can take a number of weeks.
 Try to get them into a regular routine for feeds and exercise as soon as possible, as this will help with house training and the settling in period.